kahopkin/CompCommWiki/Custom-domain-option.md

 6. Go to the Azure App Service page in the Azure Portal, click on "Configuration", then set
     * **AzureAd:ApplicationIdURI** = `api://<your_domain_name>` (for example, `api://companycommunicator.contoso.com`)
 6. Continue with the rest of the deployment guide, substituting your domain name for `%appDomain%`.
-    * For example, if your custom domain is `companycommunicator.contoso.com`, you would set the Redirect URI of your Azure AD application to `https://companycommunicator.contoso.com/signin-simple-end`, and its Application URI would be `api://companycommunicator.contoso.com`.
+    * For example, if your custom domain is `companycommunicator.contoso.com`, -you would set the Redirect URI of your Azure AD application to `https://companycommunicator.contoso.com/signin-simple-end`, and its Application URI would be `api://companycommunicator.contoso.com`.